NicoleEic/Brain_and_Code/about.md

 permalink: /about/
 ---

-Nicole is a PhD student at the Wellcome Centre for Integrative Neuroscience (WIN) at the University of Oxford.
+I am a PhD student at the Wellcome Centre for Integrative Neuroscience (WIN) at the University of Oxford.

+Note that all text and code has been written and tested only by myself, so there might be mistakes or inaccuracies.

 If you have any questions or comments, please get in touch!